jackbravo/condorest-django/README.md

 You need to create a database for the project and make sure your credentials are correct on the file `.env`.
 After that just run `python manage.py migrate`.

-To install the `tablefunc` postgres extension run this on your postgres database:
+To install the `tablefunc` postgres extension run this on your postgres database.
+To run the command you can enter the postgres shell with `python manage.py dbshell`:

     CREATE EXTENSION tablefunc;